ElementsProject/lightning/doc/PLUGINS.md

 `credit` and `debit` are millisatoshi denominated amounts of the fund movement.
 A 'credit' is funds deposited into an account; a `debit` is funds withdrawn.

+`output_value` is the total value of the on-chain UTXO.
+Note that for channel opens/closes the total output value will not necessarily correspond to the amount that's credited/debited.

+`fees` is an HTLC annotation for the amount of fees either paid or earned.
+For "invoice" tagged events, the fees are the total fees paid to send that payment.
+The end amount can be found by subtracting the total fees from the `debited` amount.
+For "routed" tagged events, both the debit/credit contain fees.
+Technically routed debits are the 'fee generating' event, however we include them on routed credits as well.

 `tag` is a movement descriptor.
 Current tags are as follows:
  - `deposit`: funds deposited